sparna-git/Sparnatural/README.md

 Sparnatural produces only basic graph patterns with VALUES.
 It does not support the creation of UNION, OPTIONAL, SERVICE, BIND, etc...

+### SPARQL endpoint needs to be CORS-enabled

+To send SPARQL queries to a service that is not hosted on the same domain name as the web page in which Sparnatural is included, the SPARQL endpoint needs to allow [Cross-Origin Resource Sharing (CORS)](https://enable-cors.org/).

 # Integration

 ## Specification of classes and properties

 The component is configurable using a JSON(-LD) ontology file.
-Look at the specification files under the `config` folder to get you an idea.
+Look at the specification files under the `config` folders of the demos to get an idea.
 The file contains :

 ### Class definition